glacjay/tiger-c/README.rst

 Progress
 ========

-Chapter 3 - Program 1:
+Chapter 4 - Program 1: Abstract Syntax

-Use Bison to implement a parser for the Tiger language.
-Appendix A describes, among other things, the syntax of Tiger.
+Add semantic actions to your parser to produce abstrace syntax for the Tiger language.